BJP top brass to hold meeting with party's Bihar core group | Politics

 The BJP's national media co-incharge Sanjay Mayukh said, ''It's Jungle Raj 2.0 in Bihar.
 As far as the BJP is concerned we will raise our voice and take the issues of people from the road to Assembly.''
 Mayukh, who is a BJP MLC in Bihar, said the meeting will firm up the party's strategy in the state in taking on the JD(U)-RJD government which he termed ''disjointed''.

-The meeting will be chaired by BJP national president J P Nadda and the general secretary (organisation) B L Santhosh will also be present.
+BJP president J P Nadda and senior party leader Amit Shah will chair the meeting.
+The party's general secretary (organisation) B L Santhosh will also be present, Mayukh.

 According to the sources, Union Ministers Ashwini Choubey, Giriraj Singh and Nityanand Rai, and the party's senior leaders Ravi Shankar Prasad and Sushil Modi – all of whom are from Bihar – are expected to attend the meeting The BJP's Bihar unit president Sanjay Jaiswal, former deputy chief ministers Tarkishore Prasad and Renu Devi, and former minister in the state government Shahnawaz Hussain are also likely to attend the meeting, they said.